YaasirM/Automobile_sales_visualisation/README.md

 *Automobile Sales by Year*

 Now from this line graph, we can decipher that there are periods where the total automobile sales dips by an alarming rate.
-It might be due to the recession periods, so I have included the label on the below graph to highlight the times of the recession:
+It may be due to the recession periods, so I have included the label on the below graph to highlight the times of the recession:

 ```python
 plt.figure(figsize=(10, 6))